 You are probably a Peanuts Fan because you finally decided to search what breed Snoopy is.
 It’s either you are very old, and you miss this show that aired and produced 70 years ago, or you are in the newer generation and still heard of Snoopy because this mythical dog is popular even to this day.
 To answer your question, is Snoopy a beagle?

 Yes, this popular fictional character “Snoopy” is a Beagle.
 Many people are asking what breed he is.
-Over the years, the popularity of Snoopy thrives because he became one of the favorite characters in Peanuts worldwide.
+But does the real-life Beagle breed really look like Snoopy?
+Over the years, the popularity of Snoopy thrived because he became one of the favorite characters in Peanuts worldwide.

 When was “Snoopy” Originated?